On the Nonemptiness and Boundedness of Solution Sets of Weakly Homogeneous Optimization Problems: Preliminaries

-\begin{remark} The asymptotic function notion in Definition \ref{def:wH} is different from the asymptotic function notion in the monograph of Auslender and Teboulle \cite[Definition 2.5.1]{AT2003} as well as that one of Gowda and Sossa \cite{GoSo18}.
-In some sense, the notion in Definition \ref{def:wH} is also stronger (see Example \ref{ex:1} and Remark \ref{rmk:strong}) than that one of \cite{GoSo18} in which it is requested that $f(x)-h(x)=o(\|x\|^{\alpha})$ on the cone $C$ instead of on the subset $K$.
+\begin{remark} The notion of weakly asymptotic function in Definition \ref{def:wH} is different from the notion in the monograph by Auslender and Teboulle~\cite[Definition 2.5.1]{AT2003} as well as that of Gowda and Sossa \cite{GoSo18}.
+In some sense, the notion in Definition \ref{def:wH} is stronger (see Example \ref{ex:1} and Remark \ref{rmk:strong}) than that of \cite{GoSo18} in which it is required that $f(x)-h(x)=o(\|x\|^{\alpha})$ on the whole cone $C$ instead of only on the subset $K$.
 Hence, in Definition \ref{def:wH} we emphasize that $f$ is weakly homogeneous (of degree $\alpha$) \textit{relative to $K$}. \end{remark}